 Historical Context

 The symbols for addition (+) and subtraction (-) became widely adopted in the 15th and 16th centuries.
-However, it wasn't until the 19th and 20th centuries that the modern order of operations, including the conventions for parentheses and the left-to-right rule for addition and subtraction, became firmly established.
+Even so, it wasn't until the 19th and 20th centuries that the modern order of operations, including the conventions for parentheses and the left-to-right rule for addition and subtraction, became firmly established.
 Standardized mathematical notation was crucial for the advancement of scientific and engineering disciplines, as it allowed researchers from different backgrounds to communicate their findings precisely and unambiguously.

 Trends and Latest Developments